 Yoga sutras can only be understoods by regular practice of yoga.
 I first came across them when I started to study Sanskrit more than 20 years ago and only finally understood their full meaning when I studied them with the lead of my yoga guru.

 Yoga sutras define the eight paths of yoga and these are basis for the every modern yoga teacher education.
-The yoga sutras outline a philosophy for the every yogi and yogini to live by.
+They outline a philosophy for the every yogi and yogini to live by.
 It makes it clear that meditation and pranayamas are an important part of yoga practise.

 If you are a beginner and want to know how to start yoga practice, take a look at my article: Starting Yoga Practice.
 Meditation is also an essential part of yoga and my article: Benefits of Meditation talks about how it can positively influence your life.

-I hope you have enjoyed my introduction to yoga sutras and learned what yoga sutras is all about!
+I hope you have enjoyed my introduction and learned what yoga sutras is all about!
 If you have any questions of comments, please leave a message below.

 This is a very personal topic for me as for the last 5 years I have lived with the cancer and had to learn to deal with pain being part of my every day life.